FeixiangZhou/SMC-NCA/README.md

 # 【IEEE TMM 2024】SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation

-## This repository contains the code for SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation [paper](https://arxiv.org/abs/2312.12347), which has been accepted for IEEE TMM.
+## This repository contains the code for SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation [paper](https://arxiv.org/abs/2312.12347), which has been accepted for IEEE Transactions on Multimedia.

 ### Requirements
 * PyTorch 1.12.1